HKUST-KnowComp/SubeventWriter/README.md

 ## Contributing
-If you find any typo or bugs, please open an issue.
+If you find any typo or bug, please open an issue.